YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Pimples, pustules, pus, painful bumps, and recurrent scalp acne need a more careful review.
 For folliculitis and hair transplant timing, the principle is direct.
 Active infection or active follicle inflammation should be controlled before elective hair surgery.

 Folliculitis can be mild, but it can also be stubborn, recurrent, or part of a deeper scalp condition.
 If there are many bumps, drainage, crusting, tenderness, or donor area involvement, I do not treat it as a cosmetic nuisance.
-I want to know whether it is bacterial, yeast-related, product-related, acne-related, or a sign of another inflammatory diagnosis.
+I want to know whether it is bacterial, related to yeast, triggered by a product, connected with acne, or a sign of another inflammatory diagnosis.

 Pus or painful active bumps on the scalp should be reviewed before grafts are moved.
 The patient may need photos, examination, prescription treatment, or a dermatologist’s input before a transplant date is considered safe.